Tim-Lu-cuhksz/Operating-Systems/virtual memory/README.md

 ![image](design1.png)

-Similarly, the page size in project 3 is 32 bytes, which means that we will use 5 bits in the virtual address to indicate that.
+Similarly, the page size in this project is 32 bytes, which means that we will use 5 bits in the virtual address to indicate that.
 Note that an inverted page table is constructed in this project, so the index of each entry is the same as the physical page number.

 ## How to run the program?
 ```